 - water comes from the spring and through the bottom of the sandy pool, which makes it constantly bubbling

 - depending on the speed at the pool is fed, it is either green or blue (green pools fill more slowly than blue pools)

 - they never freeze, year-round temperature of the water is 4C

 I can imagine the Ink Pots being quiet with no people during winter.
 Continuing past the Upper Falls will most likely require snowshoes or cross-country skis.

 We’ve hiked to Ink Pots during the summer and couldn’t continue hiking during our winter visit.
 Because of the heavy snowfall the week before, the trail was covered in deep snow, and we would need snowshoes or skis.

 I just recently found out that the trail to Ink Pots is a cross-country ski trail.
 It means there should be tracks made.
-Although it would take quite an effort to reach Ink Pots on skis, being surrounded by frozen waterfalls and mountains at the end sounds rewarding.
+Although it would take quite an effort to reach Ink Pots on skis, being surrounded by colourful springs and mountains at the end sounds rewarding.
 The Canadian Rockies dominating the snow-covered valley is a true winter wonderland.